chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 A *range* is a first-class, constant-space representation of a regular sequence of values.
 These values are typically integers, though ranges over bools, enums, and other types are also supported.
-Ranges support serial and parallel iteration over the sequence of values they represent, as well as an alegbra of operations such as counting, striding, intersection, shifting, and comparisons.
+Ranges support serial and parallel iteration over the sequence of values they represent, as well as operations such as counting, striding, intersection, shifting, and comparisons.
 Ranges form the basis for defining rectangular domains (:ref:`Chapter-Domains`) and arrays (:ref:`Chapter-Arrays`) in Chapel.

 Ranges are presented as follows: